mwillsey/cs294-260-sp24/_posts/2024-03-04-eqsat-paper.md

 # Saturation Engine
 In order to encode equalities, the authors implemented a saturation engine to carry out the equality saturation of the E-PEG.
 They mentioned initially implementing a naive approach in which all axioms were repeatedly checked each time a new equality was added, but finding that this approach was too slow to be tenable.
 Instead, they turned to an algorithm well known in the AI community known as the Rete algorithm to find instances of triggers for their equality rules in the E-PEG and repeatedly fire the callback functions which added more equalities to the E-PEG.
 They briefly mentioned using some more restrictive triggers for some rules to prevent an explosion of state in the E-PEG, but did not provide discussion of how they chose triggers beyond this.
 In addition, they implemented a breadth-first variant of the Rete algorithm to prevent the engine from exploring a single infinitely deep branch of the program space.
 # Global Profitability Heuristic
 Because of the self-referential nature of many of the PEG nodes, a simple minimax algorithm was unavailable in this context to select the optimal program from the saturated E-PEG.
 Instead, they used a Pseudo-Boolean encoding and solver to solve this problem.
-Initially, they assigned a constant cost $C_n = basic\_cost(n) * k^{depth(n)}$ to each node, where $basic\_cost(n)$ encoded the inherent cost of that node, $depth(n)$ denoted the loop depth of the node, and $k$ was chosen to be 20 by the authors.
+Initially, they assigned a constant cost
+$C_n = \textsf{basic_cost}(n) * k^{\textsf{depth}(n)}$ to each node,
+where $\textsf{basic_cost}(n)$ encoded the inherent cost of that node, $\textsf{depth}(n)$ denoted the loop depth of the node, and
+$k$ was chosen to be 20 by the authors.
 Then, they assigned a Pseudo-Boolean variable (a variable with value either 1 or 0) $B_n$ to each node, where a value of 1 meant that the node was chosen to be part of the candidate program.
 Finally, they initialized a Pseudo-Boolean solver with some constraints which roughly denoted the fact that a well-form program should be chosen, and used it to minimize $\sum_n B_n * C_n$ to find the optimal program in the space of programs represented by the E-PEG.
 In their performance evaluation, they mentioned that this section took the longest, with on average ~1.5s per method that they compiled and tested.
 For more details on the global profitability heuristic, check out section 8.3 in the full paper.
 Skip:
 Sections 4, 5, 6.1